Cocodog2014/thor/CoudFlare_md/CloudFlare.md

 C:\Users\sutto\.cloudflared\config.yml

 This file contains your routing rules.
-Here is the correct version (backed up in your MD folder):
+Here is the correct version (backed up in your MD folder and kept in sync with both tunnel hostnames):

 Backup(.cloudflared)